dbgoytia/algorithms/validTriangleNumber/README.md

 Given an integer array *nums*, return the number of triplets chosen from the array that can make triangles if we take them as side lengths of a triangle.
 Approach is to sort the array, start from position three.
 We consider that this number is the longest possible side of the triangle.
 The other sum of the other two numbers has to be greater than this.

+See the Triangle Inequality Theorem:

+"The sum of the lengths of any two sides of a triangle, has to be greater than the third side."

 Examples: